SS Storstad: Design and construction

 Storstad was laid down at Armstrong, Whitworth & Co Low Walker shipyard in Newcastle and launched on 4 October 1910 (yard number 824).
-As the ship was being launched, she struck a nearby steamship SS Dardania from Trieste, and had her stern damaged.
+As the ship was being launched, she struck a nearby steamship SS Dardania from Trieste, and her stern was damaged.
 After successful completion of sea trials, during which the vessel was able to reach speed of 13.0 kn, Storstad was handed over to her owners and fully commissioned in January 1911.
 To operate the vessel, she was transferred to a separate company, Aktieselskabet "Maritim", owned by A. F. Klaveness.